I thought it was about time to revise and update the lists I first published in 2012 about the best way to use up small amounts of miles and points.

 You can use 1,000 points for a $10 dining or spa credit at a Hyatt hotel – you do not need to be a guest to do this.
 This is surprisingly good value at the higher levels, eg $1,000 of credit for 65,000 Hyatt points.
 Another option is to use 6,000 points for a one-day Avis car hire redemption.

 You can use points for the new FIND ‘experiences’ redemptions although the UK selection is weak.

 Accounts can be topped up by crediting an Avis car rental to Hyatt.

 You can merge your Hyatt points with those of your partner but both accounts need to have had a cash stay in the previous 12 months.

 Hyatt is not an American Express Membership Rewards partner.

-In Part 2 of this article, which will appear in a day or so, I will look at how to use small amounts of points in some airline and shopping programmes.
+In Part 2 of this article, click here, I look at how to use small amounts of points in some airline and shopping programmes.